 Many banks depend heavily on fees as a source of revenue.
 Truist, formed from a merger between BB&T Bank and SunTrust, is no exception.
 Truist offers a wide array of checking and savings accounts.
 All of these options, however, at least hold the potential for added fees.

 But by utilizing the right combination of cash on hand, deposits or other strategies, depositors can often avoid such charges.
 Learn about the accounts Truist offers and what you can do to either minimize or circumvent these fees.

 Like most other banks, Truist offers multiple checking account options.
 Other than the Student Checking designed for college students, all of these checking accounts include Truist Checking Account fees of some type.

-The only account that does not allow for fee avoidance is the BB&T Fundamentals Account.
-This account charges a $5 per month maintenance fee.
+The only account that does not allow for fee avoidance is the Fundamental Checking account.
+This account charges a $5 per month maintenance fee, or $3 in the state of New Jersey.
 Fortunately, it does not require a minimum balance, nor does it impose direct deposit requirements.
-The other account types impose a fee of between $10 and $30 per month.
+The other account types impose a fee of between $5 and $20 per month.